-Good candidates for our Orange County male breast reduction surgery are in good physical and mental health with realistic expectations for the procedure and its potential outcome.
+Good candidates for Orange County male breast reduction are in good physical and mental health with realistic expectations for the procedure and its potential outcome.
 While a male breast reduction can be performed at any age, it is recommended that the patients bodies are fully developed first.
-Some men may be able to benefit solely from liposuction of the chest with out cutting out excess glandular tissue, fat or skin, while others may need a full breast reduction procedure to get the desired result.
+Some men may be able to benefit solely from liposuction of the chest without cutting out excess glandular tissue, fat or skin, while others may need a full breast reduction procedure to get the desired result.

 Male breast enlargement, or feminized breasts may occur in babies, teenagers, and senior men.
 Gynecomastia can be quite distressing to a young teenager or adult even though it is a benign condition.
 The incidence of gynecomastia is approximately 60-65% in young men during puberty.
 Eighty to ninety percent of males with gynecomastia will have their problem resolve by the end of puberty; however, the remaining ten to twenty percent will have persistent issues with breast enlargement and may desire treatment.